patrickweng7/vip/Notebook-Rayan-Dabbagh.md

 _GitHub: github.gatech.edu/emade/emade_

-### Objective of lecture 4:
+### Objectives of lecture 4:

-=== Lecture Notes: ===
-*  Split into temporary project groups
-*  Introduced to Kaggle Competitions, Titanic project
-*  Use Scikit for predictors and models.
-Learn about pandas, etc.
-*  Results are score based on objectives: false positive, false negative.
-*  Use files train.csv, test.csv, predictions.csv, and the python notebook to structure project.
-*  Python Notebook:
-    *  Pandas is like Excel/Google Sheets for python, can be used to read train.csv and test.csv
+**Prof's notes:**

+We were divided into groups depending on our mastery of the Python programming language and our ability to write efficiently machine learning algorithms.
+I rated myself a 4/5 in Machine Learning and a 4.5/5 in Python.

+We got split into  project groups and then introduced to Kaggle Competitions.
+The project was called Titanic.
+For now, I am using Scikit for predictors and models.
+I am also consolidating my skills in Panda ( special library in Python ).

-    *  Need to clean data sets (train and test the same way); use isna to find N/A values and replace them with averages/modes of their columns.
+Our Results are scored based on objectives: false positive and false negative.
+I used train.csv, test.csv, predictions.csv, and the python notebook to structure our project.
+Within the python notebook, I used Panda in order to train and test my dataset.
+I needed to clean data sets, using "isna" to find N/A values and replace them with averages/modes of their columns.

-    *  Encode any strings to ints and replace them in their columns (more useful in ML).
-    *  "Feature" = something that describes data.
+The professor talked about encoding any strings to ints and replacing them in their columns (more useful in ML).
+He also introduced a new definition, "feature": something that describes data.
 In this case, not the "survived" column.
-    *  Allocate training data for training and testing: (not to be confused with test.csv data)
+We were then tasked to allocate training data for training and testing.
+**Important:**
         *  x_train = top x rows of train.csv
         *  y_train = survived x rows of train.csv
         *  x_test = bottom (n - x) rows of train.csv
         *  y_test = survived (n - x) rows of train.csv
-    *  Use Scikit score function to evaluate predictions
-*  In groups, our algorithms must be codominant - to do so, the train and test partitions need to be the same.
-The random state parameter needs to be the same to ensure codominance - common method of preprocessing all around.
+        *  Use Scikit score function to evaluate predictions Within our groups, our algorithms must be codominant.
+That being said, the train and test partitions must be the same.
+To ensure codominance, we have to check that the random state parameter is to be the same.

-*  We have to individually submit our final predictions file with results codominant with our groups.
+At the end, we will have to submit our final predictions file with results codominant within our groups.
-*  Use Scikit documentation to learn ML modules, models, etc.

-=== Individual Notes: ===
+**Individual Notes:**

 ### Objective of lecture 3: